vabzter/Bandgap-design/README.md

 # Bandgap-design
-A 1V bandgap circui on sky130 pdk
+A 1V bandgap circuit on sky130 pdk